johnwcowan/r7rs-work/TerminalsCowan.md

 `(term-set-font! `*t fontname*`)`

-Attempts to get or set the terminal's font, which is a string.
+Attempts to get or set the terminal's font, which is named by a string.
 It is an error to set a font that is not either monowidth or (if it supports Asian wide characters) duowidth.